itsjohncs/particles/README.rst

 If you are on Windows or Mac you may have a tougher time getting SDL on your computer.
-If you'd like assistance with it feel free to email me at jsull003@ucr.edu, though be warned that I don't often do C development on either of those platforms and will be trying to figure it out alongside you.
+If you'd like assistance with it feel free to email me at the email on my profile, though be warned that I don't often do C development on either of those platforms and will be trying to figure it out alongside you.

 License